Diysingh2025/AccessiRecap/README.md

 **Tech Stack**
 Python 3.10+

-Hugging Face Transformers – question detection (in Progress)
+Hugging Face Transformers – question detection and Sentiment analysis

 gTTS – for converting text to audio

 ReportLab – for PDF generation

-Streamlit – for UI implementation(later)
+Streamlit – for UI implementation